-When configured for in-band management, the Private and Public Network Interfaces may also send status output.
-In this mode, the module status output is sent to the CM application by way of the Local or Network Port rather than the RJ-45 Ethernet Port.
+Logical Interface Support When configured for in-band management, the Private and Public Network Interfaces may also send status output.
+In this mode, the module status output is sent to the remote management application by way of the Local or Network Port rather than the RJ-45 Ethernet Port.

 The encryptor does permit logically distinct categories of information to share the Local and Network Ports.
-If the module is configured to allow in-band management traffic, then the control/status information (key exchange or management commands) and user data enter and exit the module via the Network Interfaces.
-The module separates these two logically distinct categories of information, using the mechanisms specific to the operational protocols.
+For example, when the module is configured to allow in-band management traffic, the control/status information (key exchange or management commands) and user data enter and exit the module via the Network Interface.
+The module separates these two logically distinct categories of information, using the following protocol specific mechanisms; Ethernet employs a unique vendor specific Ethertype and Fibre channel uses dedicated ordered set to carry in-band management traffic.